YohanLB09/azure-vm-network-analysis-part3-ICMP-traffic-analysis-NSGs/README.md

 <img src="https://i.imgur.com/5zOk2az.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Go back to Azure and delete the rule that created for the Linux VM.
+-Go back to Azure and delete the rule that we created for the Linux VM.
 How do you think deleting this rule will impact the ICMP traffic?
 </p>
 <br />